 • Invoke-TokenManipulation: This module allows you to impersonate or steal tokens of other processes to escalate your privileges.

-• PowerUp: This module checks for common Windows privilege escalation vectors and provides suggestions on how to exploit them.
+• PowerUp: This module checks for common Windows privilege escalation vectors and provides suggestions for exploiting them.

 Example: Privilege Escalation via Token Manipulation